iotahacodes/GoLangTutorial/006_bitShifting/README.md

 # 002_shortDeclarationOperator

-About shifting a bit and using iota.
+UAbout shifting bits and using iota.